jz940/wiki-test/README.md

 # Processing Wikipedia pages

-**IMPORTANT**: Please don't fork this repository.
-Make your own by cloning this one and changing ORIGIN to your repository.

 ## Pipeline

 This project provides a skeleton for a pipeline that downloads a MediaWiki dump from the online